jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 **Financial securities**

-### 89ZL Permit and licence holders must hold 1 or more financial securities
+### 89ZL Permit and licence holders must put in place and maintain acceptable financial security arrangement
-(1) A person who holds a permit or a licence (whenever granted) must obtain and maintain 1 or more financial securities, of a kind, and in an amount, determined by the Minister under section 89ZN(1), as security for the performance of their obligations under this subpart in the event that the permit holder or licence holder fails to carry out, or separately meet the costs of, the decommissioning.
+(1) A permit holder or licence holder (whenever the permit or licence was granted) must ensure that there is in place and maintained an acceptable financial security arrangement, determined by the Minister under section 89ZN(1), as security for the performance of the obligations under this subpart in the event that the permit holder or licence holder fails to carry out, or separately meet the costs of, the decommissioning.
 (2) The Minister must, as soon as is reasonably practicable after commencement, give each permit holder or licence holder a notice requiring them—
-  (a) to advise the chief executive in the prescribed manner (if any), by a specified date, of the kind of security, and the proposed amount to be secured, that the permit holder or licence holder considers appropriate; and
+  (a) to advise the chief executive in the prescribed manner (if any), by a specified date, of the financial security arrangement that the permit holder or licence holder considers appropriate; and
-  (b) to provide any information specified by the Minister to enable the Minister to make decisions on those matters.
+  (b) to provide any information specified by the Minister to enable the Minister to make the decisions referred to in subsection (1).
-(3) However, if the permit or licence holder already maintains a financial security of the kind referred to in subsection (1) when they receive notice under subsection (2), they may propose that the Minister approve the continuation of that security (with or without modifications) as the Minister’s determination under subsection (1).
+(3) However, if the permit holder or licence holder already has in place a financial security arrangement that the holder considers appropriate when they receive notice under subsection (2), they may propose that the Minister approve the continuation of that financial security arrangement (with or without modifications) as the Minister’s determination referred to in subsection (1).
-(4) The permit holder must provide the information referred to in subsection (2)﻿(b) and any proposal under subsection (3)— (a) in the form and manner set out in the notice; and (b) within any reasonable time set out in the notice requiring the information.
+(4) The permit holder or licence holder must provide the information referred to in subsection (2)﻿(b) and any proposal under subsection (3)—
+  (a) in the form and manner set out in the notice; and (b) within any reasonable time set out in the notice requiring the information.
-(5) Any financial security referred to in this section is obtained or maintained on behalf of the Crown.
+(5) Any financial security arrangement referred to in this section and each financial security that forms part of that financial security arrangement is put in place and maintained for the benefit of the Crown.
 (6) To avoid doubt, information gathered under this section is subject to section 90A (disclosure of information).
+Guidance noteFor the definition of acceptable financial security arrangement, see section 89D(1).For the definition of financial security arrangement, see section 89D(1).

-### 89ZM Matters to which Minister must have regard in setting kind and amount of security
+### 89ZM Matters Minister must take into account in determining acceptable financial security arrangement
-(1) The Minister must, when determining the amount to be secured and the kind of security to be obtained by a permit holder or licence holder, take into account—
+(1) The Minister must, when determining whether a financial security arrangement to be put in place and maintained by or on behalf of a permit holder or licence holder is acceptable, take into account—
-  (a) the information (if any) provided by the permit holder or licence holder under section 89ZL(2)﻿(b) and any proposal under section 89ZL(3):
+  (a) the information (if any) provided by the permit holder or licence holder under section 89ZL(2)﻿(b), and any proposal under section 89ZL(3):
-  (b) the prescribed criteria (if any) relating to particular kinds and amounts of financial security (including any prescribed hierarchy of securities and whether there is a preferred kind of security in the particular situation):
+  (b) the prescribed criteria (if any) relating to acceptable financial security arrangements including, without limitation, the following:
+    (i) particular kinds and amounts of financial security:
+    (ii) any prescribed or preferred hierarchy of financial securities:
+    (iii) whether there is a preferred kind of financial security in the particular situation:
+    (iv) the permit holder or licence holder or other persons or classes of persons who may provide financial securities:
   (c) the following:
     (i) the estimated cost of decommissioning:
     (ii) the extent to which the amount to be secured will cover the estimated cost of decommissioning:
-    (iii) the extent to which the kind of security to be required will ensure that the Crown will obtain payment of the amount in the event the permit holder or licence holder fails to carry out the decommissioning or separately meet those costs:
+    (iii) the extent to which the financial security arrangement to be put in place will ensure that the Crown will obtain payment of the amount in the event that the permit holder or licence holder fails to carry out the decommissioning or separately meet those costs:
   (d) the circumstances of the particular permit holder or licence holder:
   (e) the time needed for the particular permit holder or licence holder to comply with their obligations under this subpart, and the time when work will need to start in order to achieve this:
-  (f) the estimated administration costs to the particular permit holder or licence holder of meeting and maintaining the security for the required period (including the costs of maintaining any possible increase in the amount required to be secured while the security is in place):
+  (f) the estimated administration costs to the particular permit holder or licence holder or any other person of putting in place and maintaining the financial security arrangement for the required period:
   (g) any information relating to current or emerging risks to the permit holder’s or licence holder’s ability to comply with their obligations under this subpart:
   (h) the conclusions of the most recent financial capability assessment (if any):
   (i) any other matters the Minister considers relevant.
-(2) The Minister may require a permit holder or licence holder to give the Minister any information that the Minister considers will assist them in determining what kind of financial security should be obtained and the amount to be secured.
+(2) The Minister may, by notice, require a permit holder or licence holder to give the Minister any information that the Minister considers will assist the Minister in determining what is an acceptable financial security arrangement.
-(3) The permit holder or licence holder must provide the information— (a) in the form and in the manner set out in the notice; and (b) within any reasonable time specified in the notice requiring the information.
+(3) The permit holder or licence holder must provide the information referred to in subsection (2)— (a) in the form and in the manner set out in the notice requiring the information; and (b) within any reasonable time specified in the notice requiring the information.

 ### 89ZN Decision of Minister
-(1) The Minister, after following the processes set out in sections 89ZL and 89ZM, must— (a) determine—
-    (i) the kind of security to be obtained, or entered into, by the permit holder or licence holder; and (ii) the amount to be secured; and
+(1) The Minister, after following the processes set out in sections 89ZL and 89ZM, must— (a) determine the acceptable financial security arrangement to be put in place and maintained by or on behalf of the permit holder or licence holder, including, without limitation,—
+    (i) the amount, or the mechanism for determining the amount, secured by each financial security comprised in the financial security arrangement:
+    (ii) the time by which the financial security arrangement must be in place (including, if applicable, the times when different financial securities that comprise the financial security arrangement must or may be in place):
+    (iii) if applicable, how the financial securities that comprise the financial security arrangement are to be held and who is to hold them:
+    (iv) the circumstances in which 1 or more parties to each financial security will be released from their obligations to maintain that financial security:
+    (v) any other matters that the Minister considers appropriate:
-  (b) impose any conditions of the financial security that the Minister considers appropriate.
+  (b) impose any conditions of the financial security arrangement that the Minister considers appropriate.
-(2) Before making a determination under subsection (1), the Minister must be satisfied that it complies with the prescribed criteria (if any) relating to particular kinds and amounts of financial security to be obtained and maintained.
-(3) The Minister may also direct how the security must be held, in accordance with the prescribed requirements (if any).
+(2) The Minister may also direct how the financial security arrangement must operate, in accordance with the prescribed requirements (if any).
-(4) If the security required is in the form of a bond or a cash deposit paid to the chief executive,— (a) if the security relates to a participating interest in a permit, section 97 (except subsection (4)) applies:
+(3) If the financial security arrangement required includes a bond or a monetary deposit paid to the chief executive, then,— (a) if the bond or monetary deposit relates to a participating interest in a permit, section 97 (except subsection (4)) applies:
-  (b) if the security relates to a licence or a participating interest in a licence, section 47H of the Petroleum Act 1937 (as preserved by clause 12(1)﻿(a) of Schedule 1 of this Act) applies.
+  (b) if the bond or monetary deposit relates to a licence or a participating interest in a licence, section 47H of the Petroleum Act 1937 (as preserved by clause 12(1)﻿(a) of Schedule 1 of this Act) applies.
-(5) If the security required is in the form of a bond or cash or a cash deposit held either in accordance with section 97 or separately by a third party (for example, in an escrow account), the permit holder or licence holder may, with the consent of the Minister, use a part or all of those amounts to carry out the decommissioning to which that security relates.
+(4) If the financial security arrangement required includes a bond or a monetary deposit held either in accordance with section 97 or separately by a third party (for example, in an escrow account), the permit holder or licence holder may, with the consent of the Minister, use a part or all of those amounts to carry out the decommissioning to which that financial security arrangement relates.
-(6) The Minister must give the permit holder or licence holder a notice of the Minister’s decision specifying— (a) the kind of financial security to be obtained:
+(5) The Minister must give the permit holder or licence holder a notice of the Minister’s decision specifying the acceptable financial security arrangement to be put in place and maintained, including, without limitation,—
-  (b) the amount to be secured:
-  (c) the time by which it must be obtained:
+  (a) the amount, or the mechanism to be used for determining the amount, to be secured by each financial security comprised in the financial security arrangement:
+  (b) the time by which the financial security arrangement must be in place, including, if applicable, the times when different financial securities that comprise the financial security arrangement must or may be in place:
-  (d) if applicable, how it is to be held:
+  (c) if applicable, how the financial securities that comprise the financial security arrangement are to be held and who must hold them:
+  (d) the circumstances in which 1 or more parties to each financial security will be released from their obligation to maintain the financial security:
+  (e) any other matters the Minister considers appropriate:
-  (e) a summary of the reasons for the Minister’s decision.
+  (f) a summary of the reasons for the Minister’s decision.
+(6) To avoid doubt, the Minister may enter into, be a party to, or execute any financial security on behalf of the Crown.

-### 89ZO Alteration of amount secured or kind of security required
+### 89ZO Alteration of 1 or more elements of financial security arrangement
-(1) The Minister may, at any time,—
-  (a) require a permit holder or licence holder referred to in section 89ZL(1) to increase the amount for which security is held:
-  (b) allow a permit holder or licence holder referred to in section 89ZL(1) to reduce the amount for which security is held:
-  (c) require the permit holder or licence holder referred to in section 89ZL(1) to alter the kind of security that is held.
+(1) The Minister may, at any time, require or allow a permit holder or licence holder referred to in section 89ZN(1) to— (a) alter the amount, or mechanism for determining the amount, secured by 1 or more of the financial securities comprised in the financial security arrangement referred to in section 89ZN(1); or
+  (b) alter any other requirements of the financial security arrangement or any financial security comprised in that arrangement (for example, by changing the person who must hold 1 or more financial securities, or the time by which 1 or more financial securities must be in place).
-(2) When exercising a power conferred by subsection (1), the Minister must take into account the matters referred to in section 89ZM(1)﻿(b) to (j).
+(2) When exercising a power conferred by subsection (1), the Minister must take into account the matters referred to in section 89ZM(1)﻿(b) to (i).

-### 89ZP Minister must notify required changes in kind of security or amount secured
+### 89ZP Minister must notify required or permitted changes to financial security arrangement
-(1) The Minister must, after exercising a power under section 89ZO(1)﻿(a), (b), or (c), give the affected permit holder or licence holder written notice of the required or permitted changes to the kind of security to be obtained and maintained or the amount secured and, in a case where section 89ZO(1)﻿(a) or (c) applies, the time by which the permit holder or licence holder must do this.
+(1) The Minister must, after exercising a power under section 89ZO(1)﻿(a) or (b), give the affected permit holder or licence holder written notice of the required or permitted changes to the financial security arrangement referred to in section 89ZN(1) and the time by which the permit holder or licence holder must or may make these changes (as the case requires).
-(2) The notice must be accompanied by reasons for the required change.
+(2) The notice must be accompanied by reasons for the required or permitted change.

-### 89ZQ Permit holder or licence holder may object to kind of security or amount set or required change to those matters
+### 89ZQ Permit holder or licence holder may object to required financial security arrangement or required change to that arrangement
-(1) A permit holder or licence holder who receives written notice under section 89ZN(4) or 89ZP(1) may within 30 working days of receiving that notice object to the required security or the required change, as the case requires, by notice in writing to the Minister.
+(1) A permit holder or licence holder who receives written notice under section 89ZN(5) or 89ZP(1) may, within 30 working days of receiving that notice, object to the required financial security arrangement or a required change, as the case requires, by notice in writing to the Minister.
 (2) A notice of objection under subsection (1) must be accompanied by reasons for, and evidence or other information supporting, the objection and refer to the criteria in section 89ZM that the objector considers relevant.
-(3) If a permit holder or licence holder makes an objection under subsection (1), they cannot make any subsequent objection to the required security or required change described in the notice unless there is a change in circumstances.
+(3) If a permit holder or licence holder makes an objection under subsection (1), they cannot make any subsequent objection to the required financial security arrangement or required change described in the notice unless there is a change in circumstances.

 ### 89ZR What happens if permit holder or licence holder makes objection
 (1) If a permit holder or licence holder makes an objection under section 89ZQ, the Minister must—